The diabetes team hold clinics at various sites across the west of Scotland. This page tells you where.

 Paisley PA2 9PN

-We have a smaller office here at the RAH and use the neighbouring Panda Centre to see patients and families for education and for clinic appointments.
+We have a smaller office here at the RAH but the neighbouring Panda Centre is currently being used for Covid care.

 Inverclyde Royal Hospital